-The Conversation takes place live in conference every year.
-Starting in 2017—50 years after the 1967 Tanglewood Symposium—Boston University has hosted an annual conference on music education convened by faculty members in the College of Fine Arts.
-The conference highlights research on progressive and vital issues in music education today to best serve teachers, scholars, and ultimately students.
+Since 2017—fifty years after the 1967 Tanglewood Symposium—Boston University has hosted an annual conference on music education convened by faculty members in the College of Fine Arts.
+The conference highlights current research on progressive and vital issues in music education.